-The building of one cell of a lead-acid battery (Figure 2) starts with the definition of three solutions: two for the lead electrodes and one for the liquid-acid solution.
+The building of one cell of a lead-acid battery (Figure 2A) starts with the definition of three solutions: two for the lead electrodes and one for the liquid-acid solution.
 This can be done by dragging and dropping the library class ‘Components.SimpleSolution’ into the diagram.
 We called the first instance “cathode”, the second “solution” and the last “anode”.
 We set the parameter ‘ElectricalGround’ as “false” for all of these solutions in order to attain the possibility of non-zero voltages.
 Now we can specify the chemical substances inside the chemical solutions.
-We drag and drop the library class ‘Components.Substance’ into the “solution” as chemical substances.
+We drag and drop the library class ‘Components.Substance’ into the “solution” as chemical substances (Figure 2B).
 H2O(liquid), H+(aqueous) and HSO4-(aqueous) representing the liquid aqueous solution of sulfuric acid are placed in the “cathode” PbSO4(solid) and PbO2(solid), representing the elements of the positive electrode.
 Into the “anode” are placed the substances Pb(solid) and aPbSO4(solid), representing the elements of the negative electrode.
 All of these substances must be given unique names (e.g., “PbSO4” for the cathode and “aPbSO4” for the anode), because the Modelica language does not support two instances with the same name in a single class.

 As mentioned above, the appropriate substance data for all these substances must be selected as predefined parametric records, e.g., ‘Examples.Substances.Water_liquid’, ‘.Lead_solid’, ‘.Lead_dioxide_solid’, ‘.Lead_sulfate_solid’, and so on.
 The last, very special substance to be included is an electron.
-This class is called ‘Components.Electrone’ and it must be added in order for each electrode to translate electron flows from the chemical reaction to the electric current.
+This class is called ‘Components.Electron’ and it must be added in order for each electrode to transfer electron from the chemical reaction to the electric current (Figure 2C).
 Each of these substances must be connected to the appropriate solution using a solution port situated in the bottom of the component’s icons to indicate that they are all mixed in the solution.
 By having all these substances, it is possible to implement the chemical reactions.
 Dragging and dropping the library class ‘Components.Reaction’ for both chemical reactions, and setting their parameters as an appropriate number of reactants, products and stoichiometry, allows the connection of each substance with the reaction, as expressed in reaction (1) and reaction (2).
 This setting can be done using the parameter dialog of the cathode chemical reaction (1) as there are four types of substrates (nS=4) with stoichiometric coefficients: one for the first and second reactant, three for the third reactant and two for the fourth reactant (s={1,1,3,2}).
 There are also two types of products (nP=2) with stoichiometry: one for PbSO4 and two for water (p={1,2}), following the chemical scheme of the first chemical reaction above.
 After setting the number of reactants and products, it is possible to connect the substances with reactions.
 Each instance of reaction has an array of connectors for substrates and an array of connectors for products; the user must be very careful to connect each element of these arrays in the same order as defined by stoichiometric coefficients.
 This means that, for example, the water must be connected in Index 2 to products of the first chemical reaction, because we had already selected the order of products by setting the array of stoichiometric coefficients in reaction (1).
-The chemical reaction (2) must be set analogically as nS=2, nP=3, p={1,1,2} with connections of substance ports of Pb to substrate[1], HSO4- to substrate[2], PbSO4 to product[1], H+ to product[2] and e- to product[3], as represented in Figure 2.
+The chemical reaction (2) must be set analogically as nS=2, nP=3, p={1,1,2} with connections of substance ports of Pb to substrate[1], HSO4- to substrate[2], PbSO4 to product[1], H+ to product[2] and e- to product[3], as represented in Figure 2D.